-Casting a glance at his website Pejacs work is brought more to life, painting in the street bring surely the best place to experience it so clever is he with the use of his environment.
+Casting a glance at his website.
+Pejacs work is brought more to life painting in the street.
+This surely is the best place to experience it.
+So clever is he with the use of his environment.
 There’s a great article on his work by Hi-Frustose which explores his use of silhouette and optical illusion even further.

 How close to Banksy?

 Pejac is a huge talent who is able to effortlessly work across a number of mediums.
 His use of environment is first class and that too can be said of Banksy.
 I’m not that convinced of his level of satire though, the work of Pejac doesn’t seem to me to have that much of an edge.
 Rather from the work I’ve seen it is more light hearted and playful.

 STIK – ER… STIK BANKSY?

 It was the Daily Mail which asked the question ‘Is Stik the new Banksy?‘ This was last year.
 It followed the story that a garage door painted by the artist had been bought by a collector.
 This was with the expectation that it would sell for £50,000.
 The door in question had been painted in Hackney in the aftermath of the London riots.
 It depicted three iconic Stik figures against the backdrop of a single flame.